h2zero/NimBLE-Arduino/README.md

 More advanced examples highlighting many available features are in examples/ NimBLE_Server, NimBLE_Client.

-Beacon examples provided by @beegee-tokyo are in examples/ BLE_Beacon_Scanner, BLE_EddystoneTLM_Beacon, BLE_EddystoneURL_Beacon.
+Beacon examples provided by @beegee-tokyo are in examples/ BLE_Beacon_Scanner, BLE_EddystoneTLM_Beacon.

-Change the settings in the `src/nimconfig.h` file to customize NimBLE to your project, such as increasing max connections, default is 3, absolute maximum connections is 9.
+Change the settings in the `src/nimconfig.h` file to customize NimBLE to your project, such as increasing max connections, default is 3 for the esp32.
 <br/>

 # Development Status
-This Library is tracking the esp-nimble repo, nimble-1.4.0-idf branch, currently [@3df0d20.](https://github.com/espressif/esp-nimble)
+This Library is tracking the esp-nimble repo, nimble-1.5.0-idf branch, currently [@e3cbdc0.](https://github.com/espressif/esp-nimble)

-Also tracking the NimBLE related changes in ESP-IDF, master branch, currently [@95db4bb.](https://github.com/espressif/esp-idf/tree/master/components/bt/host/nimble)
 <br/>

 # Acknowledgments